swagger-akka-http/swagger-akka-http/README.md

 ## Swagger UI

 This library does not include [Swagger's UI](http://petstore.swagger.io/) only the api support for powering a UI.
 Adding such a UI to your akka-http app is easy.
-[swagger-akka-http-sample](https://github.com/pjfanning/swagger-akka-http-sample) does it be using libs from org.webjars.
+[swagger-akka-http-sample](https://github.com/pjfanning/swagger-akka-http-sample) does it using libs from org.webjars.

 Alternatively, you can include the static files for the Swagger UI and expose using akka-http's `getFromResource` and `getFromResourceDirectory` [support](http://doc.akka.io/docs/akka-http/current/scala/http/routing-dsl/directives/alphabetically.html).